Penpix of Australia's Ashes squad

 Wicketkeeper/right-handed batsman

-A tough competitor with a sure pair of hands and capable of blistering counter-attacks with the bat, Haddin has regained his place as Australia's first-choice wicketkeeper in a move designed to inject badly-needed experience in the Australian dressing room as much as to replace the struggling Matthew Wade.
+A tough competitor with a sure pair of hands and capable of blistering counter-attacks with the bat, Haddin regained his place as Australia's first-choice wicketkeeper before the first Ashes series of the year.

-After making his ODI debut in 2001, Haddin had to wait for his test opportunity behind Adam Gilchrist for seven years, but enters the series with the most number of tests under his belt in the Australian squad after Clarke.
+Two half centuries in the five tests in England were not the return Australia were looking for but his test experience, second only to Clarke and Johnson, and leadership skills were enough to retain him his place for the second series.

 Well fancy that: Haddin became Australia's 400th test cricketer when he made his debut in 2008.